jobisoft/CategoryManager/README.md

 ## Category Manager
 Category manager for Thunderbird contacts, also allows to send an email to all members of a category (category based contact groups).

-This add-on scans all contact-cards of the currently selected addressbook, extracts all categories and displays a list inside the Thunderbird addressbook.
+This add-on scans all contact-cards of the currently selected addressbook, extracts all categories and displays them in a popup availaable behind the "Categories" button in Thunderbirds main toolbar.
 It allows to rename and to remove a category (changes the category string in all member contact cards).

 **Add-ons for Thunderbird page: [CategoryManager](https://addons.thunderbird.net/en-US/thunderbird/addon/categorymanager/)**